Bachelor Degrees Overview

 General Degree Requirements

-Except for the BAS in Dental Hygiene, in addition to completing a two-year degree (AA, AFA, AAS, AAT, AAS-T, AST1, AST2) students must also:
+Except for the Bachelor of Applied Science (BAS) in Dental Hygiene, in addition to completing a two-year degree (AA, AFA, AAS, AAT, AAS-T, AST1, AST2) students must also:

 Complete all of the major or distribution area requirements: